MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/use-native-cds-connector.md

 ## Overview

-If you created a canvas app with a Common Data Service connector prior to November 2019, then you might not have the benefit of the most current version of the Common Data Service.
-The **Improve data source experience and Common Data Service views** option unlocks significant speed gains, increased reliability, and features such as access to Common Data Service views and File and Image field attributes.
+If you created a canvas app with a Common Data Service connector before November 2019, then you might not have the benefit of the most current version of the Common Data Service.

+The **Improve data source experience and Common Data Service views** option has following benefits:

+1. Significant speed gains.
+2. Increased reliability.
+3. Access to Common Data Service **views** and **File and Image field attributes**.

 The **Improve data source experience and Common Data Service views** option appears in the Advanced settings section: